Sprinternship™

 • Transferred credit for any of the above courses at GMU will be considered

-• Focus on women (trans and cis), nonbinary, and gender fluid students, and other underrepresented groups in tech but all students are welcome to apply.
+• Focus on women, nonbinary, and gender fluid students, and other underrepresented groups in tech but all students are welcome to apply.

 "I realized that I loved working in the tech space—my Sprinternship brought me clarity on what I want the next four years of my life to look like.”